Stress of facing Djokovic caused cramps - Alcaraz

 'I would have felt sorry about myself if I'd quit'

-Alcaraz won his first Grand Slam title in New York last year, but this was only his second major semi-final against an opponent playing in his 45th.
+Alcaraz won his first Grand Slam title in New York last year, but this was only his second major semi-final and he faced an opponent playing in his 45th.

 Alcaraz was out-of-sorts in a first set where he looked anxious in his shot-making and his body language, while Djokovic used all of his experience and know-how to move in front.